Adeen202/SOC-Automation-Project/SOC Automation Project.md

 ![image](https://github.com/user-attachments/assets/13bf52a6-eda5-49f5-9cb2-71dab612593f)

-To integrate shuffle in wazuh we add the integration tag into the ossec file.
+To integrate shuffle in wazuh we add the integration tag into the ossec file and add the URL copied from webhook.
 This will tell the rule 10002 which we created for mimikatz to go to shuffle.

 ![image](https://github.com/user-attachments/assets/beed89b2-5e3c-45f3-b48a-ac2072328fdf)